 There is no coincidence on TikTok.
 When you publish a video, you enter a strict "digital Olympics" — the algorithm is the referee watching every second of your audience's viewing behaviour.
 If you let viewers escape in the first wave of 200 people, your video will never see the next wave.
 Design your content to win the first sample's hearts, and the algorithm will open the world's doors for you at no cost.
-To understand how the algorithm works in general, read TikTok algorithm and reach.

-The four distribution waves in numbers
+TikTok's four distribution waves in numbers

-TikTok does not show your video to millions at once — content passes through a strict system of "sequential test waves."
+TikTok does not show your video to millions at once — content passes through a strict system of sequential test waves.
 Each wave is an exam: if the video passes, it advances to the next wave; if it fails, it stops there.

 | Wave | Audience size | Time window | Algorithm's role |